Have Questions?

 570-490-3028

-Laure Rohrs Gargano has been offering recovery rehabilitation to individuals who live in and around Milton, PA. and who are battling with substance abuse issues.
+Laure Rohrs Gargano has been offering recovery rehabilitation to individuals who live in and around Milton, Pennsylvania and who are battling with substance abuse issues.
 As such, Laure Rohrs Gargano provides a variety of services such as contingency management/motivational incentive, brief intervention approach, cognitive/behavior therapy, dialectical behavior therapy, 12-step facilitation approach, cognitive/behavior therapy and others applying its unique approaches to addiction treatment and recovery.

 This rehabilitation program also thinks that the best results for clients are gotten from individualized services.
 To this end, it has been specializing in a wide array of personalized treatments like housing services, active duty military, clients with HIV/AIDS, co-occurring mental and substance abuse disorders, residential beds for client's children, legal advocacy and more.
 In the same way, this alcohol and drug rehab center offers these services in the following settings - outpatient individual counseling, short term treatment facilities, inpatient drug and alcohol rehab programs, long term drug rehab centers, detoxification facilities and more.